dusanlazic/avala/docs/docs/client/setup.md

 ## Install Avala library

-Once your virtual environment is created and activated, you can install the library using **pip**.
+Once your virtual environment is created and activated, you can install the library via **pip**.
 The package is named `avala-ad` on the Python Package Index (PyPI).

 ```sh
 pip install avala-ad